 This brought him to his senses almost immediately, suddenly realising that it may be him with the big problem.

-I have never had a client die as a result of making their Will.
+Clients have never died as a result of making their Will.

 Sadly, we have had clients who made Wills because of terminal illness.
 These brave souls are to be congratulated for ensuring their affairs are in order for the peace of mind of their families.

-There are many thousands of ‘superstitions’ people swear by, from Friday the 13th and walking under a ladder to breaking a mirror, opening an umbrella inside the house, and putting your shoes on the table (that’s just filthy!)
+There are many superstitions people swear by; from Friday the 13th and walking under a ladder to breaking a mirror, opening an umbrella inside the house, and putting your shoes on the table!

 But worrying that making a Will somehow may hasten your death is downright silly